Ljz2018/dataviz-project-CS573-proposal/README.md

 ## Sketches

 ![image](https://github.com/Ljz2018/dataviz-project-CS573-proposal/blob/master/Sketch01.jpg)

+* Each earthquake are represented as a circle and plotted on the world map according to its longitude and latitude.
+* Circle sizes will be based on the value of magnitude of each earthquake.

 (insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)